1. What is Amazon Web Services in DevOps?

 11. Explain whether it is possible to share a single instance of a Memcache between multiple projects?

-14. What is a build project in AWS Devops?
+14. What is a building project in AWS DevOps?

-A build project is used to define how CodeBuild will run a build.
-It includes information such as where to get the source code, which build environment to use, the build commands to run, and where to store the build output.
-A build environment is the combination of operating system, programming language runtime, and tools used by CodeBuild to run a build.
-(DevOps Training
+Answer: A building project is used to define how CodeBuild will run a build.
+It includes information such as where to get the source code, which builds the environment to use, the build commands to run, and where to store the build output.
+A build environment is the combination of the operating system, programming language runtime, and tools used by CodeBuild to run a build.

 15. Why AWS DevOps Matters?